victorhurdugaci/home-stage/README.md

 Home Stage is a screensaver-like application for Raspberry Pi.
 It's inspired by Chromecast's home screen.

-Even thought it's designed for Raspberry Pi (Raspbian), it runs on any operating system (Linux, OSX, Windows).
+Even though it's designed for Raspberry Pi (Raspbian), it runs on any operating system (Linux, OSX, Windows).

 Here's how it looks: